AyaIrshaid/FinalAmount/README.md

 **2.** Print the total of each transaction to the console.

-**3.** Save downloaded data to local database to use in case of no internet connection.
+**3.** Save downloaded data to local database in order to use in case of no internet connection.